 So, how much is the computer engineering salary in Kenya?

-Well, this is a question on the lips of many students considering pursuing the computer science course in Kenya.
+Well, this is a question on the lips of many students considering pursuing the computer engineering course in Kenya.

-Now, the computer engineering salary in Kenya starts at about shs.50000 (fresh graduates) and can rise to about shs.200000 if you have a working experience of about 5 years.
+Now, the computer engineering salary in Kenya starts at about shs.30000 (fresh graduates) and can rise to about shs.100000 if you have a working experience of about 5 years.

 That’s according to our survey on various job websites and information available from some of those holding computer engineering jobs in Kenya.